 Plan your outfit.
-Garage sales can be dusty and dirty, so wear something that is easy to wash or won’t show the dirty.
-Don’t wear high-end clothing, jewelry, and purses if you plan to bargain – keen eyed sellers will think you can afford to pay the asking price.
+Garage sales can be dusty and dirty, so wear something that is easy to wash or won’t show the dirt.
+Don’t wear high-end clothing, jewelry, and purses if you plan to bargain – sellers will think you can afford to pay the asking price.
 Choose clothing with pockets or wear a crossbody purse so you don’t have to carry a purse on your arm or shoulder.
 You don’t want to set your purse down and forget about it, and you’ll likely only need cash, so there’s no reason to carry your full purse.
 You can even leave your money in the (locked) car and grab if from the car if you decide to make a purchase.

 Go late for serious bargains.
 If you’re not looking for anything specific, you’ll definitely find the best bargains later in the day or on the last day.
 Towards the end of the sale, the sellers are likely looking to get rid of everything, so they’ll usually accept any reasonable deal or even just give things away so they don’t have to haul them back inside or to a donation center.

 Filter your purchases.
 Good deals are only good deals if you need the items.
 Don’t just haul home a bunch of junk because it was a great price.
 Make sure it fits your life, fits your body, or fits your home.
-Otherwise, you’re just giving away money, adding clutter to your life, and will have to donate or sell the items later one.
+Otherwise, you’re just giving away money, adding clutter to your life, and will have to donate or sell the items later.

 Having your own garage sale?